jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	http://www.silabs.com/Support%20Documents/Software/install_USBXpress_SDK.exe
 	http://www.silabs.com/Support%20Documents/TechnicalDocs/an169.pdf

-or a USBtoUART bridge, with a FT232RL device and 3.3V/5V for only hardware control flow up to 921600bds:
+or a USBtoUART bridge, with a FT232RL device and 3.3V/5V for only hardware control flow:

     WARNING! buy a FT232RL module with a switch 5V/3V3 and select 3V3.